shafayatC/Athena/README.md

-# Athena Unique Front End Responsive Design
+# Athena Front End Responsive Design
 ## About
 Athena is an unique design.
 Athena is responsive for all devices.